Arikok National Park

 Fort Zoutman Historical Museum

-Centuries ago, when settlement was permitted by the Dutch, Paarden Baai (Horses Bay) in Oranjestad became an intermediate harbor for trade between Curaçao and Venezuela.
+Centuries ago, when the settlement was permitted by the Dutch, Paarden Baai (Horses Bay) in Oranjestad became an intermediate harbor for trade between Curaçao and Venezuela.
 Built in 1798 to protect against pirates and enemies, Fort Zoutman is Aruba’s oldest building.
-Ironically, the fort was named after Dutch Rear Admiral Johan Arnold Zoutman who never stepped foot on Aruba, but defeated the English in the North Sea to ward off an English attack in 1799.
-Willem III Tower was built in 1868 served as both a lighthouse and public clock tower.
+Ironically, the fort was named after Dutch Rear Admiral Johan Arnold Zoutman who never stepped foot on Aruba but defeated the English in the North Sea to ward off an English attack in 1799.
+Willem III Tower was built in 1868 and served as both a lighthouse and public clock tower.
 The light in the tower was extinguished in 1963.
-It has housed government office, a police station, jail, tax office, courtroom, library and post office.
+It has housed a government office, a police station, jail, tax office, courtroom, library, and post office.
 It reopened as the Historical Museum in 1984 and is a fitting place to hold the Bon Bini Festival every Tuesday evening (6:30p–8:30p) celebrating the island’s culture and history.
-The collection is mostly made up of donations from citizens, such as the exhibiting depicts the development of Aruba up to the 1920’s when the LAGO oil refinery came to Aruba.
+The collection is mostly made up of donations from citizens, such as the development of Aruba up to the 1920s when the LAGO oil refinery came to Aruba.

 DAYS & HOURS: Mon-Fri 8:30a–4p

-Amerindians left behind ornaments, shells, ceramics, amulets and burial practices.
+Amerindians left behind ornaments, shells, ceramics, amulets, and burial practices.
 This renovated historic Ecury complex in Oranjestad was transformed and enlarged to a modern museum that preserves Aruba’s Amerindian cultural heritage.
-The oldest part is a cunucu house built in 1870 by the grandparents of Boy Ecury, a young Aruban hero of World War II who lived in the house from 1922–1937.
-The original buildings that house the welcome area, cafeteria, educational center and offices.
-They are now integrated with a new building housing a state-of-the-art conservation methods preserve and present 3 periods of Amerindian habitation: Pre-Ceramic period of 2500 BC – 1000 AD when semi-nomadic bands of Amerindians migrated from the South or Central American mainland.
+The oldest part is a cunucu house built in 1870 by the grandparents of Boy Ecury, a young Aruban hero of World War II who lived in the house from 1922 to 1937.
+The original buildings house the welcome area, cafeteria, educational center, and offices.
+They are now integrated with a new building housing a state-of-the-art conservation methods to preserve and present 3 periods of Amerindian habitation: Pre-Ceramic period of 2500 BC – 1000 AD when semi-nomadic bands of Amerindians migrated from the South or Central American mainland.
 Ceramic Period of the Caquetio Indians, the hunters-fishers-gatherers who inhabited Aruba from 900 – 1515 AD, until enslaved and taken to Hispaniola.
 And the Historic Period from 1515 – 1880 AD.
 The first floor is devoted to the lifestyle of the early inhabitants of the Ceramic Period.
 The built-to-scale maloca hut of the Caquetio Indians dominates the main gallery.
-The second floor is dedicated to cultural and religious practices and the influences of neighboring societies on mainland South America.
+The second floor is dedicated to cultural and religious practices and the influences of neighboring societies in mainland South America.

 Museum of Antiquities